2BrainsProjects/PS/code/jvm/README.md

 # Conclusion

-In conclusion, this technical document provides an in-depth overview of the Gomoku backend service.
+In conclusion, this technical document provides an in-depth overview of the Anonichat backend service.
 It outlines the application architecture, data model, software organization and various implementation details of the server.
 The system is built with flexibility in mind, allowing for the adaptation of game rules in the future, and dynamic interaction between frontend applications and the backend service.

 To enhance the system in the future, there are several potential improvements we can make, such as: